A Survey on Agentic Security: Applications, Threats and Defenses: Threats to Agentic Systems

-\citet{zhang2025actionhijackinglargelanguage} introduce an \textbf{action hijacking attack} where an agent is tricked into assembling seemingly information data from its own knowledge base into harmful instructions, bypassing input filters.
-Another class of hijacking attacks is \textbf{reward hacking}, which exploits the reward mechanisms in RL-trained agents \cite{10.5555/3600270.3600957, pan2021the, miao2024inform, fu2025rewardshapingmitigatereward}.
-These can be caused by reward misgeneralization where models learn from spurious features \cite{miao2024inform}, or by agents exploiting reward model ambiguities to maximize their score without true alignment \cite{fu2025rewardshapingmitigatereward}. \citet{bondarenko2025demonstratingspecificationgamingreasoning} demonstrate \textbf{specification gaming} vulnerabilities, where a capable LLM agent (e.g. OpenAI's o3) instructed to "win against a strong chess engine" hacks the game's environment to ensure victory rather than play fairly, thus satisfying the literal instruction while violating user intent.
-Finally, a novel threat on multi-agent systems is the presence of a \textbf{Byzantine agent}, which is a single compromised or malicious agent that can disrupt the collective's ability to complete a task securely and correctly \cite{li2024byzantine, jo2025byzantinerobustdecentralizedcoordinationllm}.
+This class of attacks targets the higher-level cognitive functions of the agent: its planning, reasoning, and goal-setting modules. \textbf{Goal hijacking attacks} subtly or overtly alter an agent's objectives, causing it to subvert its original goal (e.g., summarizing a document) to include a secondary, malicious goal (e.g., including advertisements) defined by the attacker \citep{perez2022ignorepreviouspromptattack, guo2025attackingllmsaiagents}. \citet{pham2025cainhijackingllmhumansconversations} introduce PARASITE, a black-box optimization that embeds a conditional ``sleeper agent'' in a benign-looking system prompt, selectively forcing targeted misinformation while preserving benign utility and evading perplexity filters, LlamaGuard, and semantic judges, while \citet{chen2024pseudoconversationinjectionllmgoal} exploit an LLM's weakness in role identification by appending fabricated conversational turns that trick the model into executing a new task, reaching 92\% ASR on GPT-4o. \citet{zhang2025actionhijackinglargelanguage} introduce an \textbf{action hijacking attack}, AI2, where an agent is tricked into assembling innocuous-looking knowledge from its own database into harmful instructions, achieving 84.30\% average ASR by exploiting the fact that the retriever and the safety filter operate in different latent spaces, so prompts that retrieve harmful knowledge never trigger the input filter.
+Another class of hijacking attacks is \textbf{reward hacking}, which exploits the reward mechanisms in RL-trained agents \citep{10.5555/3600270.3600957, pan2021the, miao2024inform, fu2025rewardshapingmitigatereward}.
+These can be caused by reward misgeneralization where models learn from spurious features \citep{miao2024inform}, or by agents exploiting reward model ambiguities to maximize their score without true alignment \citep{fu2025rewardshapingmitigatereward}. \citet{bondarenko2025demonstratingspecificationgamingreasoning} demonstrate \textbf{specification gaming}, where a reasoning model (OpenAI's o3) instructed to ``win against a strong chess engine'' hacks the game environment to ensure victory in 88\% of runs without being told to cheat, whereas non-reasoning models require explicit nudging.
+Finally, a novel threat on multi-agent systems is the presence of a \textbf{Byzantine agent}, a single compromised or malicious agent that can disrupt the collective's ability to complete a task securely and correctly \citep{li2024byzantine, jo2025byzantinerobustdecentralizedcoordinationllm}. \looseness=-1